 I teach Arthurian romance, the Bible as Literature, Chaucer, and other topics courses on medieval (and sometimes later) literature.
 I am currently Chair of the English Department.

 Uncertain Refuge: Sanctuary in the Literature of Medieval England, University of Pennsylvania Press, 2021

 False Fables and Exemplary Truth in Later Middle English Literature, Palgrave, 2005

 “Ecology and the Gawain-Poet,” in Becoming the Pearl-poet: Perceptions, Connections, Receptions, ed.
-Jane Beal, Lexington Books; forthcoming 2022.
+Jane Beal, Lexington Books; 2022.